godot-rust/gdnative-book/src/gdext/intro/coding.md

     base: Base<CharacterController2D>
 }
 ```
 Let's break this down.
-As I mentioned early, we need the `class` attribute, but what does it do?
-The attribute allows use to store the inherited functions and values in a flied we can use to interact with Godot.
-If you didn't understand then think of it as it was a field in a struct that holds more than just some rust functions and value.
-The derive allows gdext to use the struct and turn it into a godot class.
-The class attribute allows you customize the node.
+As mentioned early, we need the `#[class]` attribute, but what does it do?
+The attribute allows use to store the inherited functions and values in a field we can use to interact with Godot.
+The derive allows gdext to use the struct and turn it into a Godot `#[class]`.
+The `#[class]` attribute allows you to customize the node.
 In this case we made the base `CharacterController2D`.
-Then, in the struct `speed` and `gravity` fields are not important just help with player speed.
+The `speed` and `gravity` fields used for a the player.
+You don't need to add them to make a node, but in this case we want them.

 Now let's add some functionality.
 ```rust